Covexillary Schubert varieties and Kazhdan-Lusztig Polynomials

-Let $G:=G(n)$ be classical algebraic groups of rank $n$ over an algebraic closure $\mathbb{C}$ ; $SL(n)$ for type A, $SO(2n+1)$ for type B, $Sp(2n)$ for type C and $SO(2n)$ for type D. We fix a maximal torus $T$ of $G$.
-Let $B$ be a Borel subgroup such that $T\subset B\subset G$, $B_{-}$ an opposite Borel subgroup with $B\cap B_{-}=T$ and $W:=N_T/T$ the Weyl group of $G$ for the normalizer $N_T$ of $T$.
-Above all the Weyl group $W$ of type A is isomorphic to the symmetric group $S_n$, and the Weyl group $W$ of type C and B are regarded as a group of signed permutations $S_n \ltimes \{\pm 1\}^n$.
-As for type D, we take $W$ to be the subgroup of the signed permutations with even number of negative signs.
+Let $G:=G(n)$ be a classical algebraic group of rank $n$ over $\mathbb{C}$.
+Thus, $G=SL(n)$ for type $A$, $G=SO(2n+1)$ for type $B$, $G=Sp(2n)$ for type $C$ and $G=SO(2n)$ for type $D$.
+We use the standard terminology that can be found in \cite{Brenti}.
+We fix a maximal torus $T$ of $G$.
+Let $B$ be a Borel subgroup of upper triangular matrices such that $T\subset B\subset G$, $B^{-}$ an opposite Borel subgroup with $B\cap B^{-}=T$ and $W_n:=N_T/T$ the Weyl group of $G$ for the normalizer $N_T$ of $T$.
+(We hope the standard use of $B$ for Borel subgoup and our use of $B$ for the type $B$ will not cause confusion.
+The distinction should be clear from context.)